About Forward Scout Films

 Bruce was awarded a University Medal and Grant for Excellence in Research for his Long Tan documentary, and for his social impact study for UNESCO, Paris, of new televisual forms in the Pacific Islands Nations.
 Long Tan: the True Story led to a unique approval to make a documentary history of the Australian SAS by the Director of Special Forces, who cited the “accuracy and balance” shown by Long Tan.
 The SAS documentary project Patron is the former Governor-General, Major General the Honourable Michael Jeffery AC, AO (Mil), CVO, MC [Ret’d], who served as a CO of SASR, first Director of Special Forces and Honorary Colonel of the SAS Regiment.

 The eleven-part series The Australian SAS: the Untold History tells the history of the SAS Regiment, which began in scepticism and rejection but attained “force of choice” status as it diversified and grew in operational maturity through East Timor, Afghanistan and Iraq.
 The documentary format is oral history, with SAS soldiers recalling a wide range of experiences and perceptions with the enrichment of historical and archival film.
 The Australian SAS: the Untold History is already widely regarded as a national treasure, and as a work of unique historical value to SASR, the Defence community, to the nation and to posterity.

+In 2018, “in recognition of his extraordinary contribution to SASR and the Australian SAS Association”, Bruce was honoured with an Associate Membership of ASASA (NSW Branch).
 On Australia Day 2018 Bruce was awarded the Order of Australia Medal (OAM) for (1) his preservation of military history in his SAS and Long Tan documentaries, and (2) his pioneering of HALO (high altitude low opening) free-fall parachuting in the 1960s.